dmccreary/dmccreary/docs/recommendations.md

 Dan is a versatile and top quality information specialist.
 His work for me at the department positioned our agency to develop new data models that permit enhanced services and data analysis not previously possible.
 He understanding of industry trends and emerging technologies will be especially important to organizations intending to exploit market opportunites based on technology leadership.
 I highly recommend Dan for advanced information analysis positions.
 His leadership style is flexible and his communications skills are outstanding.

+## Mindware

 #### John Hibscher

 * Developer and Business Analyst
 * October 2, 2008
 * John was Dan’s client

 Dan was a pleasure to work with from start to finish.
 His immediate and thorough analysis of our requirement showed his breadth of expertise in the subject.

 When Dan arrived on site to work through the implementation, he patiently explained all the aspects of the project and synchronized to our knowledge level in order to gain maximum efficiency in completing the project together.

-#### Gerhard Kessel

-* Cyber Security Architect ♦ Operations Technology Security Engineer ♦ Industrial Control Systems ♦ Infrastructure Security SME ► CISSP, ITIL, MCSE, VCP, CCNA ► Risk & Threat Management, Audit & Compliance
-* March 15, 2007
-* Gerhard was Dan’s client
+Dan has the rare skill of combining technical expertise with incredible business and inter-personal interfacing skills.
+He has been always diligent in providing services for our company and invested in the cause of increasing productivity and simplifying business operations.
+We would not hesitate to hire Dan again and always maintain an open ear for his suggestions.

 #### Mitch Berg